silvestreh/feathers-nuxt/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+It also uses NeDB to store users.
+This is because NeDB handles data persistence in text files and it won't require you to have MongoDB, PostgreSQL, or any other database installed to just try this boilerplate.

+Feathers and Vue/Nuxt integration is done through the amazing [`feathers-vuex`](https://github.com/feathers-plus/feathers-vuex).

+## ⚠️ Support

+You may use this boilerplate for whatever projects you want, but beware that updates to it will be scarse.
+You're very much welcome to contribute if you find something is off.

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.